AstroLoc: Robust Space to Ground Image Localizer: Related Work

 \custompar{Astronaut and satellite imagery localization} The task of localizing photos taken from Earth's orbit has been studied in a number of domains.
 Straub and Christian \cite{Straub_2015_sat_loc} examine the possibility of matching the coastline of imagery from satellites to enhance their autonomous navigation capabilities.
 Schockley and Bettinger \cite{Shockley_2021_sat_loc} take a similar approach, but instead propose using terrestrial illumination matching.
 The problem is more recently addressed by McCleary et al. \cite{McCleary_2024_vinsat}, which selects a set of landmarks on Earth to achieve the same goal.
 They note that common hardware solutions for localization are expensive ($\sim$10k\$) for nanosatellite developers, making a software solution a game changer for the industry.
 For the similar task of localizing astronaut photography, which was historically performed by hand \cite{Stoken_2023_CVPR}, Stoken and Fisher proposed an automated solution leveraging image matching \cite{Stoken_2023_CVPR}, in a framework that was then expanded to localize night-time imagery \cite{Stoken_2024_CVPR}.

-While these solutions have advanced the field of Earth from space localization, they are limited, as Berton et al. \cite{Berton_2024_EarthLoc} notes.
-The matching-based methods can not achieve the scalability and speed required to localize astronaut photographs in real time.
-Berton et al. proposes approaching the task as an image retrieval problem, where the database is composed of satellite images of known location.
-In this setting, AnyLoc \cite{Keetha_2023_AnyLoc}, a universal place recognition model, has been shown to produce strong performance and robustness to the query-database domain gap.
+While these solutions have advanced the field of Earth from space localization, they are limited, as the matching-based methods can not achieve the scalability and speed required to localize astronaut photographs in real time.
+Berton et al. \cite{Berton_2024_EarthLoc} proposes approaching the task as an image retrieval problem, where the database is composed of satellite images of known location.
+This leads to EarthLoc, the first APL-focused retrieval model.
+In addition, AnyLoc \cite{Keetha_2023_AnyLoc}, a universal place recognition model, has been shown to produce strong performance and robustness to the query-database domain gap.

 \custompar{Unmanned aerial vehicle localization} A closely related task is that of unmanned aerial vehicle (UAV) localization.
 Similar to Astronaut Photography Localization (APL), it is approached through cross-domain image retrieval, where the database is often made of satellite imagery and the queries are photos collected by a drone.
 The goal is to efficiently find the best prediction for a given query in order to localize the drone in real time \cite{Zheng_2023_UAV_workshop}.
 Among notable examples from the literature, Bianchi and Barfoot~\cite{bianchi2021uav} introduced a method utilizing autoencoded satellite images, significantly reducing storage and computation costs while maintaining robust localization performance.
 Dai et al.~\cite{dai2022finding} proposed an end-to-end framework, FPI, that directly identifies UAV locations by matching UAV-view images with satellite-view counterparts, streamlining the localization process.
-Li et al.~\cite{li2024transformer} developed a transformer-based adaptive semantic aggregation method, focusing on part-level representations to improve UAV-satellite image matching by capturing detailed semantic information.
+Li et al.~\cite{li2024transformer} developed a transformer-based adaptive semantic aggregation method, whereas He et al. \cite{He_2023_foundloc} make use of foundation models to get an estimate of the location to then refine it with visual-inertial odometry algorithms.

 Further improvements in UAV localization are achieved by orientation-guided methods, as shown by Deuser et al.~\cite{Deuser_2023_ogcl_uav_view}, who use orientation-guided contrastive learning to improve UAV-satellite image alignment.
 Zhu et al.~\cite{Zhu_2023_uav_backbone_winnerUAV_mbeg} proposed a modern backbone architecture optimized for efficient UAV geo-localization, enhancing both speed and accuracy for UAV applications.